-If there was a way to create meat which looked, tasted and cooked just like the ‘real thing’ and came from a live animal which didn’t need to be exposed to cruel keeping systems or slaughter, would the public be open to it?
+If there was a way to create meat which looked, tasted and cooked just like the "real thing" and came from a live animal who didn’t need to be exposed to cruel keeping systems or slaughter, would the public be open to it?

 Clean meat is similar to “clean energy” in that it immediately communicates important aspects of the technology—both the environmental benefits and the decrease in food-borne pathogens and drug residues.

-It’s no more accurate to say that clean meat is “lab grown” than it is to say Cheerios and commercial peanut butter are “lab created.”
-All processed foods start in a food laboratory, of course, but with clean meat, the end result is real, pure meat and no suffering for live animals.
+It’s no more accurate to say that clean meat is “lab grown” than it is to say that Cheerios and commercial peanut butter are “lab created.”
+All processed foods start in a food laboratory, of course, but with clean meat, the end result is real meat and no animal suffering.

 One such start-up is a Dutch company called Mosa Meat, co-founded by researcher at the University of Maastricht, Dr. Mark Post.
 Dr. Post, known as the ‘father of Clean meat,’ was the first person to bring clean meat to the public’s attention in London in 2013.
 His three main motivations for developing Clean meat are:

 - Animal welfare

 Feeding 2 billion more mouths by 2050 and accommodating the growing meat demand will put more pressure on crop-for-feed growing as well as breeding and raising livestock.
 Cattle are major contributors to greenhouse gas emissions, which could be eliminated.
 In relation to animal welfare, by decimating the livestock population we would be slaughtering much less animals and can keep the remaining ones under higher humane conditions.

 Dr. Mark Post, Inventor of "Clean Meat"